Him First, You Second

 Which brings me back to that cheesecake and an otherwise forgettable moment.
 Although there are times I am annoyed by my wife’s ardent faith, it is also one of the qualities that I love about her the most, and it is definitely one that makes me feel secure and at peace in being with her.
 I know what her alpha and her omega is, and in all uncertainty of life, it gives me great comfort in knowing that she is grounded in something much more stable and enduring than, well, me.
 Any aggravation that I feel is superseded by the solace of knowing that she is committed to Him first, then me.
 Even if it means that I get snubbed on a dinner date and had to eat cheesecake alone.

-One Reply to “Him First, You Second”
+1 thought on “Him First, You Second”